 Downtime is perhaps among the biggest IT expenses that a business faces.
 Based on 2014-2015 disaster recovery statistics from Infrascale, one hour of downtime can cost small businesses as much as $8,000, mid-size companies $74,000, and large organizations $700,000.

-If you do not anticipate your businesses’ major disruptions and address them appropriately, you risk incurring long-term negative consequences and implications as a result of the occurrence of unexpected disasters.
+If you do not anticipate major disruptions to your business and address them appropriately, you risk incurring long-term negative consequences and implications as a result of the occurrence of unexpected disasters.

 Having a DR plan in place can save your company from multiple risks, including: